maximilionus/hurocon/tests/README.md

   ```bash
   $ python ./tests/
   ```
-  > For more details, execute this command with `-v` flag
+  > For more detailed output, execute this command with `-v` flag
 - Get the results